MLaGA: Multimodal Large Language and Graph Assistant: Dataset Statistics

 \section{Dataset Statistics}

-In Amazon co-purchase MMGs, each node represents a product sold in Amazon.
+\textbf{E-commerce Datasets.} In the e-commerce dataset, each node represents a product sold on Amazon.
 For each node, there is a text description and an image related to it.
-Edges indicate that the two products are purchased or reviewed together by a same user.
+Edges indicate that the two products are purchased or reviewed together by the same user.

+\textbf{Social Network Datasets.} In the social network dataset, each node represents a post on Reddit.
+For each node, there is a text comment to this post and an image related to the post.
+Edges indicate the two posts are commented by the same user.

+\textbf{Book Datasets.} Each node indicates a book on Goodreads.
+Each node contains a user comment and an image.
+Edges indicate that the two books are commented on by the same user.

+\textbf{Artwork Dataset.} Following previous work \cite{jin2024instructg2isynthesizingimagesmultimodal}, we construct the Art500K dataset from the original Art500K toy dataset~\cite{mao2019visual} by connecting nodes with the same author or the same type.
+Each node is an artwork, where the text is the title of the artwork and the image is the artwork.

+\textbf{Wikipedia Datasets.} Each node represents a section of a Wikipedia page.
+Edges indicate that two sections are on the same page.
+Each node contains a text attribute describing the section and an associated image.

-As for dataset split, we maintain 60/20/20 across all datasets on node classification task.For the link prediction task, we maintain the similar train and test set size as the node classification tasks.
-So, we randomly sample 5000 positive edges as the training set and 1600 positive edges as the test set for Movies, Toys and Arts dataset.
-For VideoGames, we sample 3605 positive edges for train set and 1304 positive edges for test set.
-We then randomly sample the same number of negative edges as the training and test sets, respectively.
+As for the dataset split, we maintain 60/20/20 across all datasets on the node classification task.
+For the link prediction task, we maintain a similar train and test set size as the node classification tasks.
+So, we randomly sample 5000 positive edges as the training set and 1600 positive edges as the test set for Beauty, Health, CD, and Art500K.
+For the generative task, we randomly sample 5000 pages as the train set, which contains 5026 sections in total.